Skip to content

 --dynamic-b

-• --dynamic-b emits a symbolic batch axis (B) that matches the example tests.
+• --dynamic-b emits a symbolic batch axis (B).

 • Omit --dynamic-b and/or add --dynamic-seq to tailor the exported shapes.